Publish a .NET Application

 Ready to Run Images

-You can compile a .NET Core 3 application in a ReadyToRun (R2R) format to improve the application startup time.
+You can compile your application in a ReadyToRun (R2R) format to improve the application startup time.

 PublishReadyToRun option to true in your project file: